Nursing

 Applications are accepted through the Health and Life Sciences Application Portal.
 Hard copy applications and applications received outside of the portal will not be considered for admission.
 Applying to other health sciences programs has no impact on an applicant’s qualifications for this program.
 Applications for previous years are not valid for current or future application years.

 All applicants must be current PVCC students to begin their health sciences application.
 If you are not a current PVCC student, please click the “Apply Now” link at the top of this page and complete a VCCS/PVCC application.
+Conditional* acceptances may be offered to applicants with scores below admission requirements on a space available basis, time permitting. *Certain additional courses, retesting, submissions of evidence may be required prior to the start of the semester.

-• The application for the Spring, 2024, Nursing Program opens at 9:00 AM on Monday, August 28, 2023 and closes at 5:00 PM on Friday, October 13, 2023.
+• The application for the Spring, 2026, Nursing Program opens at 9:00am on Monday, June 16, 2025 and closes at 5:00pm on Friday, September 12, 2025.
+Decisions will be announced by 5:00pm, Friday, October 24, 2025.

-• The application for the Fall, 2024, Nursing program opens at 9:00 AM on Wednesday, November 15, 2023 and closes at 5:00 PM on Thursday, February 15, 2024.
+• The application for the Fall, 2026, Nursing program opens at 9:00am on Monday, November 17, 2025 and closes at 5:00pm on Friday, February 13, 2026.
+Decisions will be announced by 5:00pm, Friday, April 24, 2026.

 Request for Transfer from Another Nursing Program